Islandora-Collaboration-Group/icg_csv_import/README.md

 	* /mods/name[@type='personal']/namePart[@type='given']
 	* /mods/name[@type='personal' and @displayLabel='Main author']

-* **Elements can have Predicates, or Indicies** - Consider this common MODS construct having three &lt;name&gt; elements, where the same MODS element needs to be used more than once in the same file, we need to number them.
-This produces a "predicate" consisting of the element name and a number called its "index": name[1] and name[2].
+* **Elements can have Predicates, or Indicies** - It is not uncommon in MODS files to use the same element more than once.
+When this happens, as when there are, say, three &lt;name&gt; elements in one MODS file, we can keep them separate by referencing them by "predicates" consisting of the element name and a number called its "index": name[1] and name[2].

 		<mods>
 	   		<name type='personal'>